Debris found in fuel tanks of 70% of inspected 737 Max jets

 CHICAGO (AP) — Debris has been found in the fuel tanks of 70% of grounded Boeing 737 Max jets that have been inspected by the company, Boeing confirmed on Saturday.

-Inspectors found the debris in 35 out ofabout50 jets that were inspected.
+Inspectors found the debris in 35 out of about 50 jets that were inspected.
 They are among 400 built in the past year that Boeing hasn’t been able to deliver to airline customers.

 Boeing temporarily halted production last month because the planes were grounded after crashes in Indonesia and Ethiopia that killed 346 people.